 - Joint Legal Custody.
-Both parents equally share the right and responsibility to make major decisions about the welfare, health, and education of a child (see Family Code 3003).
+Both parents equally share the right and responsibility to make major decisions about the welfare, health, and education of a child (Family Code 3003).

 - Sole Legal Custody.
-One parent has the right and responsibility to make major decisions about the welfare, health, and education of a child (see Family Code 3006).
+One parent has the right and responsibility to make major decisions about the welfare, health, and education of a child (Family Code 3006).

 1. Joint Legal Custody in California

-An example of language found in a court order or stipulation (agreement) for joint legal custody is:
+An example of common joint legal custody language in a court order or agreement (stipulation) in California is:

 The parents shall share JOINT LEGAL CUSTODY of the minor child: CHILD’S NAME, born CHILD’S DOB.